XYGaoG/xygaog.github.io/_pages/about.md

 ---

 Hi there!
-I am currently a Ph.D. candidate at the University of Queensland, supervised by Prof. Hongzhi Yin and Dr. Tong Chen.
-From July 2021 to Dec.
-2021, he worked as a research intern at Peking University with Prof. Bin Cui and Dr. Wentao Zhang.
-Prior to that, I completed my M.S. and B.S. degrees in Information and Communications Engineering from Xi'an Jiaotong University in 2021 and 2018, respectively.
+I am currently pursuing my Ph.D. at the University of Queensland under the guidance of Prof. Hongzhi Yin and Dr. Tong Chen.
+Between July and December 2021, I served as a research intern at Peking University, working with Prof. Bin Cui and Dr. Wentao Zhang.
+Before this, I completed my M.S. and B.S. degrees in Information and Communications Engineering at Xi'an Jiaotong University, graduating in 2021 and 2018, respectively.

 Representative Publications